joomengine/jcb-documentation/044-Hello-World-Component-with-Joomla-Component-Builder-Creator-Extended.md

 [01:33:57](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=01h33m57s)

-I realize by looking at this first area that this checkout value needs to be set on the page.
-I also need to make sure about this(user.>id) value because we need to check the users authority on the page.
-We need to check whether the user is set on the page.
-We can go and do that and look at some code.
-I'm going to move some of this code [01:34:27](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=01h34m27s) and then we'll go to the front end of the code area.
+In the first area this checkout value needs to be set on the page.
+Make sure about this(user.>id) value because  the users authority should be checked on the page.
+Check whether the user is set on the page.
+I am going to move some of this code and go to the front end of the code area.

 ### Add The Option To Edit In Both List And Single View

 [01:34:32](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=01h34m32s)

-I want to add the option to edit the item in both the list as well as the single view.
-I'm going to do it in the List view first and that I'll demonstrate step-by-step.
-And then when we go to the Single view, I'm just going to place the code in place.
-I'm not going to explain to much because it's the same.
+The option to edit the item is added in both the List as well as the Single view.
+It is done in the List view first and then the code is put in place in the Single view .

 ### List View - Add PHP Script

 [01:34:52](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=01h34m52s)

-In the Site view of the List area I'm going to PHP and I'm going to Add PHP (custom view script).
+In the Site view of the List area I am going to PHP and add PHP (custom view script).
 It says add PHP script to the head of the file.
-I'm going to paste this link in here and we see that it has this view greetings, and the task is greeting, edit.
-That is the task and it's going to be available in the edit variable.
-That's the first part of the code we want up on the page.
-[01:35:29](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=01h35m29s) Now for the rest of it we go back to the admin view again, the back end.
-We see wither we need to grab these as well.
-Before grabbing them let's open the corresponding site view so we can look at some of the code.
-Here is the greetings.
-[01:35:55](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=01h35m55s) I'm going to open this view.html.php and we'll see that the user is already being loaded onto the page.
-This is the $this.>items.
+Paste this link in here and it may be seen that it has this view 'greetings', and the task is 'greeting edit'.
+That is the task and it is going to be available in the edit variable.
+That is the first part of the code we want up on the page.
+[01:35:29](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=01h35m29s) Now for the rest of it go back to the Admin View again, the back end.
+We need to grab these as well( follow on video).
+Before grabbing them let's open the corresponding site view to look at some of the code.
+Here is the 'greetings'.
+[01:35:55](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=01h35m55s) Open this 'view.html.php' and see that the user is already being loaded onto the page.
+This is the '$this.>items'.
 It is always good for you to go and look at the code the JCB is writing.
-Seeing the code is what makes you familiar with how things work and also helps you to detect when something doesn't work.
-Why?
-[01:36:29](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=01h36m29s) and how to fix it.
-Since we know that the user is on the page and we go to the default_body.php area.
+Seeing the code is what makes you familiar with how things work and also helps you to detect when something does not work and how to fix it. >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

+ [01:36:29](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=01h36m29s)  Since we know that the user is on the page and we go to the default_body.php area.
 We see that it's accessing the user in the same way.
 Using this($this.>user) as an object, user and ask him whether it has authority on the core [01:36:48](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=01h36m48s) managed to check in.
 Then also it checks and gets the check out user details.
 We'll see why in a moment.
 But we don't have the check out user on the page.

 ### Update Dynamic Gets